im-strange/usniff/README.md

 | `-V` `--version`  |      Print version.

 &nbsp;
+Note :
-<sub>Use the repository's content only for legal and ethical purposes.</sub>
+>*Use the repository's content only for legal and ethical purposes.*